HorstBaerbel/res2h/README.md

 ========

 ```
-res2hdump <archive> <outdir> [options]
+res2hdump <archive> [<outdir>] [options]
 ```

 **Valid options:**
-- -f Recreate full path structure, creating directories as needed.
+- -f Recreate path structure, creating directories as needed.
 - -i Display information about the archive and files, but don't extract anything.
 - -v Be verbose.

 **Examples:**
 - Display information about the archive: ```res2hdump ./resources/data.bin -i```
-- Extract all files from an archive with full paths: ```res2hdump ./resources/data.bin ./resources -f```
+- Extract all files from an archive with subdirectories: ```res2hdump ./resources/data.bin ./resources -f```
 - Extract files from embedded archive: ```res2hdump ./resources/program.exe ./resources```

 FAQ
 ========
 - **Q:** The C++ interface is much better... **A:** Yes.
 It got more love.
 C++ makes stuff much easier to implement.
-I figured the C interface would be used on low-power systems anyway and thus should be slimmer.
+I figured the C interface would be used on low-power systems anyway and mostly there a bin2h-style system is used.

 I found a bug or have suggestion
 ========